redpencilio/app-poc-publiq-entity-resolution/Readme.md

 mv data/ttl-converted/20241004/*_skolemized.ttl data/skolemized/20241004
 ```

+### Loading data

 Copy skolemized data to database load folder
 ```sh
 cp data/skolemized/20241004/*.ttl config/virtuoso/toLoad
 ```
 *Make sure to add a .graph file in the toLoad folder, so the triples get loaded into the expected graph.
 See https://docs.openlinksw.com/virtuoso/rdfperfloading/#rdfperfloadingutility for more information about the .graph extension*

 Make sure that all data that will be displayed through the frontend disposes of a `mu:uuid`.
-This is required for the inner working of the mu-cl-resource jsonapi inner workings.
+This is required for the mu-cl-resource jsonapi inner workings.

 ```sparql
 PREFIX mu:      <http://mu.semte.ch/vocabularies/core/>